Fiat ups Chrysler stake in move towards merger

 Chrysler also paid back loans from the U.S. and Canadian governments six years early and exercised options to increase ownership.

-Fiat shares gained 3.6 percent on Thursday while the Italian blue-chip index .FTMIB fell 3.7 percent.
-The European auto sector .SXAP gained 2.9 percent.
+At 1450 GMT Fiat shares were up 3.6 percent while the Italian blue-chip index was down 3.8 percent.
+The European auto sector was up 0.9 percent.

 (Additional reporting by Antonella Ciancio; Editing by Helen Massy-Beresford)